Local Government's Role

 Aged and Disability Forum 2018

-LGNSW is holding a one-day forum to bring together local council ageing and disability staff and sector support officers.
-The forum is an opportunity to develop strategies for councils’ role in service delivery in light of current aged and disability care reforms.
-The forum is funded by the Commonwealth Department of Health and NSW Family and Community Services.
+LGNSW held a one-day forum to bring together local council ageing and disability staff and sector support officers.
+The forum was an opportunity to develop strategies for councils’ roles in service delivery in light of aged and disability care reforms.
+The forum was funded by the Commonwealth Department of Health and NSW Family and Community Services.

-The Forum will be facilitated by Jenny Bray from Jenny Bray Training and Consulting and provide:
+The Forum was facilitated by Jenny Bray, from Jenny Bray Training and Consulting.

 Aged and Disability Forum 2017